All posts

 • Local scripts run in StarterPlayer.StarterPlayerScripts or StarterGui.
 They can use Mouse, UserInputService, and LocalPlayer.

-If you put server-only code in a LocalScript or vice versa, it crashes.
+Put server-only code in a LocalScript or vice versa and it errors.
 The mental model: server is the authority, clients are presentation.
 Player data lives on the server.
 UI lives on the client.
+This one concept causes more beginner bugs than the other seven combined.

 1. Ask "what does this do?" of any code you don't understand.

 Paste the function.
 Ask the AI to walk through it line by line.
-You'll learn more in 5 minutes than from a 20-minute video.
+You'll learn more in 5 minutes than from a 20-minute video, because it's explaining the exact code in front of you.

 2. Write something yourself, then ask AI to review it.